mfernandezcean/PowerPivot_PowerQuery_Project/README.md

 |United Package|38.87%|42.28%|42.15%|-0.13%|
 ||100%|100%|100%

-- #### Recomendation: If possible increase the business done with United Package and also with Federal Shipping
+- #### Recomendation: If possible increase the business done with United Package and also with Federal Shipping, that currently is last in Quantiy of orders and shows promising Revenues numbers.
+	- And decrease the amount of orders done with Speedy Express